 One of the few disadvantages of staying at a recovery house is the lack of privacy if sharing rooms.
 Individuals may be uncomfortable with being exposed to strangers at such a vulnerable time.
 There is also a possibility of not getting along with house mates and unsettling living habits.
 Recovery houses don’t come cheap and may sent you back a couple of thousand pounds/dollars.
 Ensure the money is well spent by doing your home work beforehand.

 Part of standard practice when applying for surgery is completing a health assessment to ensure you are a suitable candidate for your procedure.
 You’ll be asked to complete forms concerning your current health, mention any past surgeries and inform them of any health issues.
-You may also be asked to submit or have images taken as part of the assessment.
-Aside from not Most surgeons will strictly require that your BMI is within a health range of 18 - 24 before your surgery date.
+One of the important factors in determining whether you are a suitable candidate for surgery is ensuring your BMI is within a healthy range.
+Surgeons will strictly require that your BMI is no higher than 34 before your surgery date.
+Of course, you'll need to double check with your surgeon.

 What is a BMI and why is it important?